getoutreach/extensibility-sdk/docs/configuration.md

 <!-- omit in toc -->

-# Addon configuration
+# application configuration

-Some of the add-ons require a user-specific configuration to be initialized properly.
+Some of the applications require a user-specific configuration to be initialized properly.

-That configuration contains one or more user values either when the user installed the add-on or at the moment of first interaction (if the add-on was installed for the user by an admin).
+That configuration contains one or more user values either when the user installed the application or at the moment of first interaction (if the application was installed for the user by an admin).

-Add-on creator needs to define in manifest what are the configuration values Outreach needs to collect for them, and Outreach will then construct a UI component that will gather and persist configuration data from the user.
+Application creator needs to define in manifest what are the configuration values Outreach needs to collect for them, and Outreach will then construct a UI component that will gather and persist configuration data from the user.
-Outreach application will send to add-on all of those collected with every add-on initialization.
+Outreach application will send to application all of those collected with every application initialization.

 - [Manifest configuration definition](#manifest-configuration-definition)
   - [Example configuration section](#example-configuration-section)